-The Open Meeting Law defines deliberation as "an oral or written communication through any medium, including electronic mail, between or among a quorum of a public body on any public business within its jurisdiction."
-Distribution of a meeting agenda, scheduling or procedural information, or reports or documents that may be discussed at a meeting is often helpful to public body members when preparing for upcoming meetings and will generally not constitute deliberation, provided that when these materials are distributed no member of the public body expresses an opinion on matters within the body’s jurisdiction.
+The Open Meeting Law defines deliberation as “an oral or written communication through any medium, including electronic mail, between or among a quorum of a public body on any public business within its jurisdiction.”
+Distribution of a meeting agenda, scheduling or procedural information, or reports or documents that may be discussed at a meeting is often helpful to public body members when preparing for upcoming meetings.
+These types of communications generally will not constitute deliberation, provided that, when these materials are distributed, no member of the public body expresses an opinion on matters within the body’s jurisdiction.
 Additionally, certain communications that may otherwise be considered deliberation are specifically exempt by statute from the definition of deliberation (for example, discussion of the recess and continuance of a Town Meeting pursuant to G.L. c.
 39, § 10A(a) is not deliberation).

-The Open Meeting Law applies only to the discussion of any "matter within the body's jurisdiction."
-The law does not specifically define "jurisdiction."
+The Open Meeting Law applies only to the discussion of any “matter within the body’s jurisdiction.”
+The law does not specifically define “jurisdiction.”
 As a general rule, any matter of public business on which a quorum of the public body may make a decision or recommendation is considered a matter within the jurisdiction of the public body.
-Certain discussions regarding procedural or administrative matters may also relate to public business within a body's jurisdiction, such as where the discussion involves the organization and leadership of the public body, committee assignments, rules or bylaws for the body, and discussions of whether the body should consider or take action on specific topics at a future meeting.
-However, statements characterizing past acts for political purposes, such as where a public body’s members characterize their own past achievements, generally are not considered communications on public business within the jurisdiction of the public body.
+Certain discussions regarding procedural or administrative matters may also relate to public business within a body's jurisdiction, such as where the discussion involves the organization and leadership of the public body, committee assignments, or rules or bylaws for the body.
+Statements made for political purposes, such as where a public body’s members characterize their own past achievements, generally are not considered communications on public business within the jurisdiction of the public body.

 There are five exceptions to the definition of a meeting under the Open Meeting Law.

-- Members of a public body may conduct an on-site inspection of a project or program; however, they cannot deliberate at such gatherings;
+- Members of a public body may conduct an on-site inspection of a project or program; however, they may not deliberate at such gatherings;

-- Members of a public body may attend a conference, training program or event; however, they cannot deliberate at such gatherings;
+- Members of a public body may attend a conference, training program or event; however, they may not deliberate at such gatherings;

-- Members of a public body may attend a meeting of another public body provided that they communicate only by open participation; however, they cannot deliberate at such gatherings;
+- Members of a public body may attend a meeting of another public body provided that they communicate only by open participation; however, they may not deliberate at such gatherings;

 - Town Meetings, which are subject to other legal requirements, are not governed by the Open Meeting Law.
-See G.L. c.
+See, e.g. G.L. c.
 39, §§ 9, 10 (establishing procedures for Town Meeting).

-We have received several inquiries about the exception for Town Meeting, and whether it applies to meetings outside of a session of Town Meeting, to meetings of committees created by Town Meeting that occur outside a session of Town Meeting, or to deliberation by members of a public body – such as a board of selectmen – during Town Meeting.
+We have received several inquiries about the exception for Town Meeting and whether it applies to meetings outside of a Town Meeting session by Town Meeting members or Town Meeting committees or to deliberation by members of a public body – such as a board of selectmen – during a session of Town Meeting.
 The Attorney General interprets this exemption to mean that the Open Meeting Law does not reach any aspect of Town Meeting.
 Therefore, the Attorney General will not investigate complaints alleging violations in these situations.
 Note, however, that this is a matter of interpretation and future Attorneys General may choose to apply the law in such situations.

 For local public bodies, meeting notices must be filed with the municipal clerk with enough time to permit posting of the notice at least 48 hours in advance of the public meeting.
-Notices may be posted on a bulletin board, in a loose-leaf binder or on an electronic display (e.g. television, computer monitor, or an electronic bulletin board), provided that the notice is conspicuously visible to the public at all hours in or on the municipal building in which the clerk’s office is located.
-In the event that the meeting notices posted in the municipal building are not visible to the public at all hours, then the municipality must either post notices on the outside of the building or follow one of the alternative posting methods approved by the Attorney General in 940 CMR 29.03(2)(b):
+Notices may be posted on a bulletin board, in a loose-leaf binder, or on an electronic display (e.g. television, computer monitor, or an electronic bulletin board), provided that the notice is conspicuously visible to the public at all hours in or on the municipal building in which the clerk’s office is located.
+In the event that the meeting notices posted in the municipal building are not visible to the public at all hours, then the municipality must either post notices on the outside of the building or follow one of these alternative posting methods approved by the Attorney General in 940 CMR 29.03(2)(b):

-Note that even if an alternative posting method has been adopted, meeting notices must still be available in or around the clerk's office so that members of the public may view the notices during normal business hours.
-Prior to adopting an alternative posting method, the clerk of the municipality must inform the Division of Open Government of its notice posting method, and update the Division of any future change.
-All public bodies shall consistently use the most current notice posting method on file with the Division.
-A description of the alternative posting method must also be posted on or adjacent to the main and handicapped accessible entrances to the building where the clerk's office is located.
+Prior to utilizing an alternative posting method, the clerk of the municipality must inform the Division of Open Government of its notice posting method and must inform the Division of any future changes to that posting method.
+Public bodies must consistently use the most current notice posting method on file with the Division.
+A description of the alternative posting method must also be posted on or adjacent to the main and handicapped accessible entrances to the building where the clerk’s office is located.
+Note that, even if an alternative posting method has been adopted, meeting notices must still be available in or around the clerk’s office so that members of the public may view the notices during normal business hours.

 What are the requirements for posting meeting notices for regional district, county, and state public bodies?

 While all meetings of public bodies must be open to the public, certain topics may be discussed in executive, or closed, session.
-Before going into an executive session, the chair of the public body must:
+Before going into an executive session, the chair of the public body must first: